Gabriel González Videla: Early life

-González was born in the coastal city of La Serena on November 22, 1898 to parents Gabriel González Castillo and Teresa Videla Zepeda, who were of Spanish descent.
+González was born in the coastal city of La Serena on 22 November 1898, to parents Gabriel González Castillo and Teresa Videla Zepeda.
 He was the oldest of eighteen children.
 After graduating from the Liceo de La Serena, González went on to study law at the University of Chile.
 He graduated in 1922, the same year his father became paralyzed.
 As a result of his father's paralysis, González returned to La Serena to help his family.
 He became a freemason in 1924.

 In 1915, González joined the youth wing of the Radical Party, later becoming a member of the Radical Assembly of La Serena.
 González was involved in protests against the military government established in 1924 by Luis Altamirano.
 In 1927, he made declarations against President Carlos Ibáñez and had to go into hiding.
 Once Ibáñez's government fell in 1931, González was able to resume his political activities and was president of the Radical Party from 1931 to 1937.

 González was elected deputy for the district comprising La Serena, Coquimbo, Elqui, Ovalle, Combarbalá, and Illapel in 1930.
 However, the coup led by socialist Marmaduque Grove in 1932 dissolved Congress.
 González was once again elected deputy for this same area in 1933 and reelected in 1937.
 In 1939 he resigned because President Pedro Aguirre Cerda named him ambassador to France first, then to Portugal (1940), and finally to Brazil (1942).

 1942 presidential campaign

-In 1941, due to his rapidly escalating illness, President Aguirre Cerda appointed his minister of the Interior, Jerónimo Méndez as vice-president and died soon after, on November 25, 1941.
-Presidential elections were called for February 1, 1942.
+In 1941, due to his rapidly escalating illness, President Aguirre Cerda appointed his minister of the Interior, Jerónimo Méndez as vice-president and died soon after, on 25 November 1941.
+Presidential elections were called for 1 February 1942.
 Two days before the internal primaries of the Radical Party, Gabriel González Videla, who represented the Radical Party's more leftist faction, returned to Chile to dispute the nomination to Juan Antonio Ríos.
 The results were too close to call, so a tribunal of honor (electoral commission) was constituted, and Juan Antonio Ríos was finally proclaimed the candidate of the left-wing coalition.

 This Democratic Alliance (Alianza Democratica) was formed by the Radical Party, the Socialist Party, the Communist Party, the Democratic Party and the Workers' Socialist Party.
-Ríos went on to win the general election with 56% of the votes and took office on April 2.
+Ríos went on to win the general election with 56% of the votes and took office on 2 April.

 In 1945, González Videla was elected senator for the provinces of Tarapacá and Antofagasta and represented Chile at the United Nations conference in San Francisco.